falkaer/the-guide/m1_memory_hierarchies/s3_immediate_gpu_computation.md

 have to do the whole thing over again.
 Compile the ReLU code for the GPU, allocate buffers, transfer, execute, transfer back.
 Then possibly deallocate.

-This is not a good way to accomplish this.
+This is a suboptimal way to accomplish this.
 But it is highly flexible and we're gonna do it anyways!
 Don't worry about the 'how' too much, I'll go into greater detail further down the page.

 ## Building the Linear Node